Andrew Fastow: Collapse

 It was later revealed that Fastow had been so focused on creating SPEs that he had neglected the most rudimentary aspects of corporate finance.
 Under his watch, Enron merely operated on a quarterly basis.
 Fastow never implemented procedures for tracking the company's cash or debt maturities.
 As a result, McMahon and a "financial SWAT team" put together in the wake of Fastow's ouster discovered Enron had almost no liquidity.

-Fastow's approach to hiding losses was so effective that the year before Enron declared bankruptcy, the Enron stock was at an all-time high of $90.
+Fastow's approach to hiding losses was so effective that the year before Enron declared bankruptcy, Enron stock was at an all-time high of $90.
 As it turned out, the company was already well on its way to financial collapse, to the point that it was all but forced to seek a merger with rival Dynegy.
 By then, Enron's financial picture had declined so rapidly that the prospect of the Dynegy merger was the only thing keeping it alive.
-Dynegy tore up the merger agreement on November 28 in part due to the liquidity problems revealed after Fastow's ouster, and Enron declared bankruptcy three days later.
+Dynegy cancelled the merger agreement on November 28 in part due to the liquidity problems revealed after Fastow's ouster, and Enron declared bankruptcy three days later.
 By then, Enron's stock had dwindled to 40 cents per share, but not before many employees had been told to invest their retirement savings in Enron stock.

 Sentencing and incarceration

 On October 31, 2002, Fastow was indicted by a federal grand jury in Houston, Texas, on 78 counts, including fraud, money laundering, and conspiracy.
+His wife was indicted as well, and the prospect of leaving their children without parents at home led him to take a plea deal.
 On January 14, 2004, he pleaded guilty to two counts of wire and securities fraud, and agreed to serve a ten-year prison sentence.
 He also agreed to become an informant and cooperate with federal authorities in the prosecutions of other former Enron executives in order to receive a reduced sentence.

 After entering into a plea agreement with a maximum penalty of 10 years in prison and the forfeiture of $23.8 million in assets, on September 26, 2006, Fastow was sentenced to six years in prison, followed by two years of probation.
 U.S. District Judge Ken Hoyt believed Fastow deserved leniency for his cooperation with the prosecution in several civil and criminal trials involving former Enron employees.
 Hoyt recommended that Fastow's sentence be served at the low-security Federal Correctional Institution in Bastrop, Texas.
 Fastow was incarcerated at the Federal Prison Camp near Pollock, Louisiana.
 On May 18, 2011, Fastow was released to a Houston halfway house for the remainder of his sentence.